QaidVoid/Complete-Single-GPU-Passthrough/README.md

 After successful installation of Windows, install virtio drivers from virtio CDROM.

 ### **Attaching PCI devices**
-Remove Channel Spice, Display Spice, Video XQL, Sound ich* and other unnecessary devices. \
+Remove Channel Spice, Display Spice, Video QXL, Sound ich* and other unnecessary devices. \
 Now, click on ***Add Hardware***, select ***PCI Devices*** and add the PCI Host devices for your GPU's VGA and HDMI Audio.

 ### **vBIOS Patching**